 - a.
-Strengthen emergency and business continuity planning. - Develop and implement mitigation measures for vulnerable members of the population during emergencies (e.g. communications and evacuation supportss). - c.
+Strengthen community emergency and District of Squamish business continuity planning. - Develop and implement mitigation measures for vulnerable members of the population during emergencies (e.g. communications and evacuation supportss). - c.
 Consider relocating core emergency response facilities including the Fire Hall and RCMP Detachment/Emergency Operations Centre from areas threatened by natural hazards at the end of the facilities' lifespans. - d.
 Assess impacts of climate change on requirements for emergency response capabilities.